- Posted by ACE Home Services

 - Amazon Seller Central, Angie's List, BBB, Better Business Bureau, HomeAdvisor, Repairman, Thumbtack

-‘Tis the season for triple digit temperatures and running your air conditioner 24/7.
+‘Tis the season for triple digit temperatures and running your air conditioner all day and night.
 But as every Phoenix resident and anyone with an air conditioner unit knows, it needs to be maintained and on occasion repaired.
 If you’re one of the unlucky few who needs to have their air conditioner repaired, here are some tips you can use to avoid being scammed.

 11 Ways to Avoid Air Conditioning Scams